navasmontilla/CAELUM/paper/paper.md

 The increased accuracy and computational efficiency have favored the development and utilization of Large Eddy Simulation (LES) models.
 They are designed to capture the largest turbulent structures by numerically solving a filtered version of the Navier–Stokes equations, while modeling the smaller eddies explicitly using a dissipative sub-grid model.
 Implicit Large Eddy Simulation (iLES) methods offer an alternative to traditional LES methods.
 In iLES methods, numerical diffusion plays the role of the explicit dissipative sub-grid model.
 They are a favorable choice when seeking simplicity and computational efficiency, as they do not require the implementation of a sub-grid model.

-`EHOW3D` is a hydrodynamic iLES solver for compressible flows, which solves the Euler equations of gas dynamics by means of very high order essentially non-oscillatory finite volume schemes in cartesian meshes.
-The Weighted Essentially Non-Oscillatory (WENO) and Targeted Essentially Non-Oscillatory (TENO) spatial reconstructions, in combination with Runge-Kutta integrators, are excellent candidates for this purpose and are used in `EHOW3D`.
+`EHOW3D` is a hydrodynamic solver for compressible flows, which solves the Euler equations of gas dynamics by means of very high order essentially non-oscillatory finite volume schemes in cartesian meshes.
+The Weighted Essentially Non-Oscillatory (WENO) and Targeted Essentially Non-Oscillatory (TENO) spatial reconstructions, in combination with Runge-Kutta integrators, are used in `EHOW3D` allowing to adopt an iLES framework.
 The resulting hydrodynamic solver can be applied to the computation of compressible turbulence, shock waves and shock-induced turbulence.
 Additionally, it can also be applied to low Mach number flows, such as atmospheric flows and other wave propagation phenomena.

 # Statement of need